real-time-analytic/AAC_Mens_Soccer/README.md

 # Future work

-As more team data becomes available and with the framework of this app already set up, I plan to update this app to display current season information.
+As more team data becomes available and with the framework of this app already set up, I plan to update this app to display information for future seasons.

 # Additional resources